 For additional details, select a driver above or select a division from the interactive Trefis split for Cliffs Natural Resources at the top of the page.

 Cliffs Natural Resources is an international mining and natural resources company.
 They are the largest producer of iron ore pellets in North America and a major supplier of iron ore out of Australia.
 They are also a significant producer of coal in North America, but has been scaling back its operations in response to weak market conditions.

 Most of their operations are in North America, with six iron ore mines and two coal mining complexes spread across the US and Canada.
 They have a substantial presence in Australia through two iron-ore mining complexes in Western Australia.

-We believe that North American Iron Ore division is the company’s most valuable segment for the following two reasons:
+We believe that the North American Iron Ore division is the company’s most valuable segment for the following two reasons:

 The North American Iron Ore division has been in existence since the establishment of the company, and even today accounts for more than two-thirds of the company’s total revenue.
 With the integration of the Consolidated Thompson mines in early 2011, the capacity has increased to nearly 33 million tons.

 Long-term purchase contracts with some of the world’s biggest steel producers